 Robbers Roost, located on Hwy 158 just above Kyle Canyon, is a world class rock climbing destination.
 The mile-long impressive wall of limestone cliffs can be approached via a short 1/4th mile trail which begins on Hwy 158.
 The trail ends just beyond a huge limestone cave.
 Here one can continue to ascend a slot opening in the cliff wall by bouldering up approximately 100 yards of huge boulders that are thought to be the collapsed roof of an ancient limestone cave.
 The views from both the base of the cliffs and above are spectacular including the Mt.
-Charleston Observatory, the La Madre Mountains Wilderness, Lower Kyle Canyon, the Centennial Hills area of the Las Vegas Valley and beyond to the East.
+Charleston Air Force radar installation on Angel Peak, the La Madre Mountains Wilderness, Lower Kyle Canyon, the Centennial Hills area of the Las Vegas Valley and beyond to the East.
 As one ascends above the Robbers Roost cliffs the Sheep Range comes into view and the wilderness ridges may continue up to Fletcher Peak, though we have not yet reached that destination via this route.

 The wilderness, blanketed by a mature, majestic pine forest, is full of life and the singing of birds can be heard all along the way.